Adaptive reuse

 An abandoned building in Washington, D.C. being converted into luxury condominiums.

-Adaptive reuse is the reuse of an existing building for a purpose other than that for which it was originally built or designed.
-It is also known as recycling and conversion.
-The adaptive reuse of buildings can be a viable alternative to new construction in terms of sustainability and a circular economy, and it has been used to create affordable housing, among other developments.
+Adaptive reuse is the reuse (or conversion) of an existing building for a purpose other than that for which it was originally built or designed.
+The adaptive reuse of buildings can be a viable alternative to new construction in terms of costs, aesthetics, and sustainability among other benefits.

 Definition

 Adaptive reuse is defined as the aesthetic process that adapts buildings for new uses while retaining their historic features.
 Using an adaptive reuse model can prolong a building's life, from cradle-to-grave, by retaining all or most of the building system, including the structure, the shell and even the interior materials.
-This type of revitalization is not restricted to buildings of historic significance and can be a strategy adopted in case of obsolete buildings.
+This type of revitalization is not restricted to buildings of historic significance and can be a strategy adopted in the case of obsolete buildings.

-Some urban planners see adaptive reuse as an effective way of reducing urban sprawl and environmental impact.
-Revitalizing the existing built fabric by finding a new use or purpose for obsolete buildings can be a wonderful resource to a community by "keeping neighborhoods occupied and vital".

-According to Yung and Chan, "adaptive reuse is a new kind of maintainable rebirth of city, as it covers the building's lifetime and evades destruction waste, encourages recycles of the embodied dynamism and also delivers substantial social and economic profits to the world".

-Benefits and challenges

-Benefits: Typically categorised under economic, social, cultural and historical, and environmental benefits.
-The most significant benefits of adaptive reuse of existing buildings include increased economic opportunities, urban regeneration, preserved cultural and historical heritage values, reduced landfill demolition waste, increased energy efficiency, extended building usefulness, and cost-effectiveness, enhanced property value, improved life quality, reduced carbon emissions, and lesser energy consumption.